HTTPArchive/almanac.httparchive.org/src/content/en/2025/privacy.md

 ### Stateless Tracking

 Stateless tracking is the process by which user identifiers are generated on the fly, rather than stored in the browser as state.
-These identifiers are generally created by using information that can be actively or passively gathered from the target user’s device or browser.
-While it is tricky to correlate the sessions of a user who uses multiple devices, it is effective in that some signals are inherent to the device or website functionality and cannot be easily ‘blocked’.
+These identifiers are generally created by using information that can be actively or passively gathered from the target user's device or browser.
+While it is tricky to correlate the sessions of a user who uses multiple devices, it is effective in that some signals are inherent to the device or website functionality and cannot be easily 'blocked'.

 #### Browser Fingerprinting